nrivkin/ComplexityNetworkProject/reports/draft_review_changjun.md

 ### Mechanics
 The hyperlink for OWTRAD dataset is good.

-The captions of Figure 2 and Figure 4 are truncated
+The captions of Figure 2 and Figure 4 are truncated.

 There is no bibliography.